WestwoodRobotics/ftc.westwoodrobots.org/src/pages/programming/index.md

 # Start Here
 https://replit.com/@abrahamlira/FTCChallenges
-Fork this replit and go along
+Fork this replit and try out the OpMode Challenges

+To test out your code on the robot connect to the robot wifi and go to http://192.168.43.1:8080/ and paste your code.

 ## Lessons:
 - [Java Explained](./java)